-The Compensation Committee of our Board of Directors, or the Board, awarded 78,046 shares of restricted stock to employees on February 24, 2011 under The Simon Property Group, L.P.
-1998 Stock Incentive Plan, or the Plan, at a fair market value of \$105.64 per share, and the Compensation Committee awarded an additional 35,000 shares of restricted stock on May 4, 2011 at a fair market value of \$115.59 per share.
-On May 19, 2011, our non-employee Directors were awarded 6,100 shares of restricted stock under the Plan at a fair market value of \$116.24 per share as a result of their re-election to our Board.
-The fair market value of the restricted stock awarded on February 24, 2011 is being recognized as expense over the three-year vesting service period.
+Under the Simon Property Group, L.P.
+1998 Stock Incentive Plan, or the Plan, on February 24, 2011 the Compensation Committee of the Board awarded 78,046 restricted shares of Simon Property common stock to employees at a fair market value of \$105.64 per share.
+The Compensation Committee awarded an additional 35,000 restricted shares of Simon Property common stock on May 4, 2011 at a fair market value of \$115.59 per share.
+On May 19, 2011, Simon Property's non-employee Directors were awarded 6,100 restricted shares of Simon Property common stock under this plan at a fair market value of \$116.24 per share as a result of their re-election to Simon Property's Board.
+The fair market value of the restricted stock awarded on May 4, 2011 is being recognized as expense over the three-year vesting service period.
 The fair market value of the restricted stock awarded on May 4, 2011 is being recognized as expense over the four-year vesting service period.
-The fair market value of the restricted stock awarded on May 19, 2011 to our non-employee Directors is being recognized as expense over the one-year vesting service period.
+The fair market value of the restricted stock awarded on May 4, 2011 is being recognized as expense over the one-year vesting service period.
+In accordance with our partnership agreement, we issued an equal number of units to Simon Property.

-On March 16, 2010, the Compensation Committee of our Board approved three long-term incentive performance programs, or the 2010 LTIP programs, for certain senior executive officers.
-Awards under the 2010 LTIP programs take the form of LTIP units, a form of limited partnership interest issued by the Operating Partnership.
-During the performance period, participants are entitled to receive on the LTIP units awarded to them distributions equal to 10% of the regular quarterly distributions paid on a unit of the Operating Partnership.
-As a result, we account for these LTIP units as participating securities under the two-class method of computing earnings per share.
+On March 16, 2010, the Compensation Committee of the Board approved three long-term incentive performance programs, or the 2010 LTIP programs, for certain senior executive officers.
+Awards under the

+2010 LTIP programs take the form of LTIP units, a form of limited partnership interest issued by us.
+During the performance period, participants are entitled to receive on the LTIP units awarded to them distributions equal to 10% of the regular quarterly distributions paid on a unit.
+As a result, we account for these LTIP units as participating securities under the two-class method of computing earnings per unit.
 Awarded LTIP units will be considered earned, in whole or in part, depending upon the extent to which the applicable total shareholder return, or TSR, benchmarks, as defined, are achieved during the performance period and, once earned, will become the equivalent of units after a two year service-based vesting period, beginning after the end of the performance period.
 Awarded LTIP units not earned are forfeited.